 GitHub describes that in their page Unterstanding the GitHub flow:

-Newcomers are invited to follow the process described above.
+Newcomers contributing in the context of a university teaching experience are invited to follow the process described above.
 In case the capacity of the instructing university allows, we propose a three-step approach.
 First, the contributors prepare their contribution as usual.
 Then, they submit the pull request to a separate repository.
 There, the instructor reviews the pull request and provides feedback.
 This happens in a loop until the instructor shows the green light.
 Then, the pull request can be submitted to the main JabRef repository.
 This will help to reduce the load on the JabRef team and improve the quality of the initial pull request.

 In case your course is missing, feel free to add it.